BellaMENG/Bitcoin-Blockchain-DataMining/bitcoin_faq.md

 #### What is mempool and how does it work?

+#### How does Bitcoin protocol handle possible partition of the Bitcoin Network?
+According to the paper "Information propagation in the Bitcoin network", the partitions are not explicitly detected.
+A sudden drop of the rate of finding a new block might indicate such behavior.

 ## External information
 #### With the concept of mining pool, exactly which address does the mining award and all the transaction fees go to?